Banata

 The token is only valid for 10 minutes.
 Ask the user to request a new one.
 Common causes:

-• User took too long to check their email
+• The user took too long to check their email.

-The token signature doesn't match.
+The token signature could not be verified.
 This can happen if:

-3. Check the magic-link template in Email Templates
+3. Make sure the magic-link template exists in Email Templates.